 A grant of $6.4 million (GST exclusive) has been awarded to Agricultural Innovation Australia (AIA), in partnership with the Zero Net Emissions from Agriculture Cooperative Research Centre, under the program.
 The grant period runs until June 2028.

-Under the grant, AIA is now providing all interested users free access to an API and open source code for AIA’s Environmental Accounting Platform (EAP) calculator engine that aligns with the Greenhouse Accounting Framework (GAF) Tools.
-Visit AIA’s website to access the API and GitHub to access the open source code.
+Under the grant, AIA is providing all interested users with free access to an API and open source code for its calculator engine that currently aligns with the Greenhouse Accounting Framework Tools.
+The free API and open source code will be updated to align with the Guidelines once they are released in mid-2026.

 The grant process